Supporterino/truenas-graphite-to-prometheus/README.md

 ### TrueNAS Scale

-TrueNAS SCALE has its own ability to export reporting data to other apps or charts in the Graphite protocol (e.g. Netdata, Prometheus/Grafana).
+TrueNAS SCALE can export reporting data using the Graphite protocol (used by Netdata, Prometheus/Grafana pipelines, etc.).
+Below is a clear, copyable guide to creating or editing a reporter for Prometheus (or other Graphite-compatible targets), plus an important Netdata configuration note and example commands.

-To create or edit the reporter for use with Prometheus:
+Creating or editing a reporter in TrueNAS SCALE

 1. Go to the `Reporting` tab and click the `Exporters` button on the top right.
 2. Click `Add` to create a new reporter or click the `Edit` pencil icon next to the reporter you wish to use.